 Deep learning now allows extracting far beyond just text from scans – tables, key-value pairs, and more can be extracted.
 Many OCR data extraction solutions provide products to extract data from scanned documents, meeting the needs of individuals and businesses for document data extraction.

 This article explores current technology for extracting data from scanned documents.
-We'll look at a Python tutorial for extracting data from scans, as well as popular market solutions offering top scanned document data extraction capabilities through OCR and machine learning.
+We'll look at a Python tutorial for this purpose and popular market solutions offering top-notch scanned document data extraction capabilities through OCR and machine learning.

 What is Data Extraction?

-Data extraction is the process of converting unstructured data into interpretable information by programs to allow further data processing by humans.
+Data extraction is the process of converting unstructured data into interpretable information by programs, which allows humans to process the data further.

 Here, we list several of the most common types of data to be extracted from scanned documents.